yasharmaster/end2end/source/_posts/2017-07-02-creating-match-return-order-by-from-pathtree.markdown

 #### RETURN

 The return clause always starts with the *RETURN* keyword.
-After that, we simply append the variable name and the respective graphical name for each `View's` path of the PathQuery.
+After that, for each view in the PathQuery, we add an expression separated by commas.
+The expression consists of the variable name and the respective graphical name.

 {% highlight java %}
 private static void createReturnClause(Query query, PathTree pathTree, PathQuery pathQuery) {